 I am an exhibiting member of Bournemouth Arts Club / Southern Contemporaries

 My landscapes can be moody and dramatic.
 In acknowledging the accepted principle of Gestalt I try to keep detail to a minimum so that viewers of my paintings can participate, interpret and discover.
 I try to create an emotional response.
 My aim is for each painting to be fresh, loose and subjective.
 The main influences on my work are Edward Seago, Trevor Chamberlain, JMW Turner, Claude Lorraine and Norfolk teaching artist Martin Kinnear.
 Others include Cuyp and Donald Hamilton Fraser.
-In am becoming increasingly interested in all forms of Abstract Expressionism and I am studying the work of Hans Hofmann
+I am interested in all forms of Abstract Expressionism and study the work of Hans Hofmann

 For pastel work I enthuse about the work of American pastelists Bill Creevy and Albert Handell.
-Also, Margaret Dyer, Lorianne Signori, Felicity House and of course Edgar Degas.
+Also, Margaret Dyer, Lorianne Signori, and of course Edgar Degas.

 In the last few years I have switched my focus from pastel to oils.
 Increasingly my work is becoming much looser in style with controlled, but expressive and energetic brushwork.